 What is the advice for pregnant women with older children attending school/nursery/external childcare?

-Other pregnant women are also more like to be hospitalised with coronavirus, including women who:
+A study has also shown that some pregnant women are more like to be hospitalised with coronavirus, including those who:

 - are from minority ethnic groups